Skip to main content

 In many houses, a small bathroom may have only one exterior wall, with the rest as interior walls.
 If you were remodeling a bathroom like this and wanted to install spray foam on that exterior wall, a DIY spray foam kit could be a great idea.
 Using one of these kits for a space that's 100 square feet or less makes sense.

 If you already have spray foam insulation in your home, you may have had to cut away at it for some reason.
 You may have needed access to some electrical or plumbing in the wall.
 For whatever reason, there is a hole that needs patching.
-DIY spray foam insulation can be an excellent and cheap tool for patching existing spray foam.
+DIY spray foam insulation can be an excellent and affordable tool for patching existing spray foam.

 One of the perks of spray foam insulation is its air-sealing ability.
-No other product on the market can offer both insulating power and air sealing.
+No other product on the market can offer both insulating power and air-sealing.
 If you want an insulation upgrade and to make your home airtight, spray foam is the only product that can do both.
 DIY spray foam can be used specifically as an air-sealing product on a small scale.

-Some places to air seal in your home include band boards in your basement or around HVAC and electrical penetrations in your attic.
+Some places to air-seal in your home include band boards in your basement or around HVAC and electrical penetrations in your attic.

 DIY spray foam insulation is best used for small projects.
 Small projects have the greatest cost savings and least risk involved.
 The chemical components included in DIY kits are the same as professional-grade spray foam components, but the equipment is much lower quality.